afstores/.github/README.md

 ### Welcome to Associated Food Stores GitHub Home!

+**THIS REPO IS PUBLIC.
+DO NOT PUBLISH INTERNAL CONFIDENTIAL INFORMATION HERE**

 This special .github repository serves as the central hub for our organization's default community health files, templates, and guidelines that apply across all repositories within AFStores.

-This repo must be public. ** DO NOT PUBLISH INTERNAL CONFIDENTIAL INFORMATION **

 ---
 #### Pull Request Template (pull_request_template.md)